Tracked Armoured Vehicles

 In deployed operations, today's armed forces have to be able to move, shoot and communicate in a variety of very tough environments, posing major challenges to modern military vehicle systems.
 A whole host of threat scenarios, ranging from high-intensity conventional combat to post-conflict peacekeeping missions and the constant, incalculable risk of asymmetric attack, make having adequate force protection measures in place imperative.

-Rheinmetall is one of Europe's leading suppliers of tracked armoured vehicle systems in all weight classes.
+Rheinmetall is one of Europe's leading suppliers of armoured tracked vehicle systems in all weight classes.
+The portfolio includes the KF51 Panther, MBT Advanced Technology Demonstrator, the IFV Lynx, AEV 3 Kodiak, the LRV Wiesel, just to name a few.

 Leopard* – Main battle tank